BWibo/3dcitydb-mkdocs/docs/partners/index.md

 # Partners and contributors

-Since 2007, the 3D City Database has been open-source, providing a reliable, scalable, and efficient solution for managing CityGML-based city models, widely used in production by cities and municipalities worldwide.
-The ongoing development is driven by the project partners of the 3DCityDB open-source initiative and its growing community.
+Since 2007, the 3D City Database has been open source, providing a reliable, scalable, and efficient solution for managing CityGML-based city models, widely used in production by cities and municipalities worldwide.
+The ongoing development is driven by the partners of the 3DCityDB open-source project and its growing community.
 This section provides background information about the contributors to the 3DCityDB and how they use the software in research and daily business.